Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 **Parameters:**

 - `indir`: The path to the output directory from `TRIAGEparser`.

+..

 - `outdir`: The directory where the generated heatmap PDF files will be saved.

+..

-- `id`: Optional parameter to specify a particular group or ID for heatmap generation.
+- `id`: (Optional) Parameter to specify a particular group or ID for heatmap generation.
 Default is NULL (generates heatmaps for all groups/IDs).

+..

-- `color_palette`: Optional parameter for custom heatmap color palette.
+- `color_palette`: (Optional) Parameter for custom heatmap color palette.
 Default is a gradient from light grey to red.

+..

-- `top_terms`: Optional.
-The number of top GO terms to include in the heatmap.
+- `top_terms`: (Optional) The number of top GO terms to include in the heatmap.
 Default is 10.

 **Usage Example:**